Written by Alya Maisarah

 Website

-This plane hotel has been generating so much buzz on social media, even before it is officially open.
+This plane villa has been generating so much buzz on social media – even years before it was officially open for bookings in January 2024.

 Website